worldpeaceenginelabs/ZERO-DOLLAR-CRYPTOCARD/README.md

 # Clone the foodsharing app

+There is a repository of a foodsharing.de clone https://github.com/worldpeaceenginelabs/foodsharing

+#### Its pretty much deconstructing the repo to six core elements and drop the rest.

+1. map
+2. spots (temp and permanent)
+3. picture/text upload
+4. chat between dropper and picker
+5. send location
+6. end-offer

 This map shows where to pick up free food.
 The orange spots are permanent voluntary pick up spots, having fresh food every day, saved from wasting (institutions, non-profits, community colleges, businesses, and even on bicycles)
 <br><br><br>